 More than 900 students will graduate from Worcester State University at the May commencement with Provost Lois Wims presiding.
 The DCU doors will open at 8 a.m. and tickets are not required.
 Attendees requiring accessibility access should send an email to firstname.lastname@example.org by May 8.
 Due to the limited number of accessible seats, we cannot guarantee that all requests for accessible seating will be honored.

 Graduate commencement and hooding ceremony will be held May 17 at 6 p.m. in the Worcester State University Wellness Center.
-Additional graduate commencement information can be found here.
+Additional graduate commencement event information can be found and an associated news story about the Graduate School Commencement keynote speaker is available here.

 The ceremony will be live-streamed the morning of commencement.
 Official hashtags for Commencement are #woostate2019 and #LancerNation; attendees and remote viewers alike are encouraged to participate via hashtag on Worcester State’s social media accounts.